 This accelerator embeds controls into mobile apps that allow organizations to determine how users are able to connect to enterprise networks from Arxan-enabled apps.

-The accelerator automatically embeds device-independent encryption to protect and control app data stored locally on the device.
+The Blue Cedar Accelerator for Secure Edge Data, when used with the Blue Cedar platform, automatically embeds security to protect and control app data stored locally on the device.

 This accelerator automatically configures apps to create transient app-level secure micro tunnels to backend services or applications.